joseteodoro/PUCES-JUN2020/structural.md

 #### Usage

-- Use the Composite pattern when you have to implement a tree-like object structure.
+- Using the Composite pattern makes sense only when the core model of your app can be represented as a tree.

 - Use the pattern when you want the client code to treat both simple and complex elements uniformly.

 #### Cons

-- It might be difficult to provide a common interface for class- es whose functionality differs too much.
+- It might be difficult to provide a common interface for classes whose functionality differs too much.
 In certain scenarios, you’d need to overgeneralize the component interface, making it harder to comprehend.

 ### Decorator

-- lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors
+- lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

+#### Usage

+- You can't change a third-party code but need to append behaviors

+- You need to combine various behaviors.

+#### Cons

+- It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack.

+- The initial configuration code of layers might look pretty ugly.

 ### Facade